himanshu-jain16/tripster/README.md

 Instructions:
 -------------

-Zip the entire repo that you downloaded.
-Note compress the files together not the folder.
+Zip the folders models,node_modules, the index.js file and the package.json that you downloaded.
+Note: compress the files together not the folder.
 Now, go to AWS Lambda console.
 Create a new lambda function.
 Select "Blank Fuction" as a blueprint. in "Configure triggers" section press next.
 Now configure your lambda function.